Atticus29/clark_bio_101/syllabus.md

 ####Philosophy and purpose of this course

 In this course you will have the opportunity to learn about and reflect on your impact on the environment.
 It is my hope that you make some lifestyle changes after you learn about your own ecological footprint.
-I believe we can all learn from each other so I encourage collaborative sharing of ideas (except during exams!).
+I believe we can all learn from each other, so I encourage collaborative sharing of ideas (except during exams!).
 It is well known that we learn best by doing and experiencing, and that is where the interactive lab activities will further expand your understanding of the lecture concepts.
 I encourage you to come with an open mind!
 ####Lab information
 Please note that the lab and conference are NOT separate entities from the lecture.
 One final grade is given for class and lab assignments.